-The Continuing Education Division offers a wide variety of courses designed to meet the needs and interests of the citizens of Moore and Hoke Counties.
-Through the Continuing Education Division, students may acquire or enhance basic academic skills and general knowledge; train or retrain for employment; and develop socially, culturally, and intellectually.
+The Workforce Continuing Education Division offers a wide variety of courses designed to meet the needs and interests of the citizens of Moore and Hoke Counties.
+Through this division, students may acquire or enhance basic academic skills and general knowledge; earn industry-recognized credentials and/or train or retrain for employment.

 Some courses are offered on a continuing basis while others are developed and offered in response to requests by individuals, business and industry, or other community and public service groups.
-A printed class schedule is available approximately three weeks prior to the beginning of a term and is also posted and updated on the Sandhills website at www.sandhills.edu.
+A printed class schedule is available prior to the beginning of a term and offerings are also posted and updated on the Sandhills website at www.sandhills.edu/continuing-education.